 Child-raising allowance (flat-rate benefit): The child must be younger than age 2.
-From age 1 to 2, the benefit is not paid if a maternity or paternity benefit has been paid to the child's other parent during the same period of time.
+The benefit is not paid if a maternity or paternity benefit has been paid to the child's other parent during the same period of time.